haseebeqx/qwen-image-intel-mac/README.md

 EasyCache remains available as a raw engine option after `--`, but is not recommended at low step counts.

-Each invocation reloads roughly 7.4 GB of model parameters, so even a fast generation has a fixed cold-start cost.
+Each invocation reads about 8.3 GB (7.7 GiB) of model files, so even a fast generation has a fixed cold-start cost.
 The first Metal run also compiles GPU pipelines.
 Keep `QWEN_DISK_PARAMS` unset unless memory pressure requires it: disk-backed parameters are substantially slower.

 ### Useful options